Skip to main content

 Biographical / Historical

-Beauford Delaney was born in Knoxville, Tennessee in 1901, to Delia and the Reverend Samuel Delaney.
+Beauford Delaney was born in Knoxville, Tennessee in 1901.
+His father (John) Samuel Delaney was a circuit-riding Methodist preacher, and his mother, Delia Elizabeth (Johnson) Delaney, was born into slavery.
+Only four of their ten children survived to adulthood.
 His early artistic training was supported by prominent members of Knoxville’s Black and artistic communities.
-In 1923, Delaney left Knoxville to pursue further studies, and by 1929 moved on to New York City.
+In 1923, Delaney left Knoxville to pursue further studies in Boston, and by 1929 moved on to New York City.
 A year later (1930) he had his first solo show, at the New York Public Library’s 135th branch.
 In the same year his work was included in a group exhibit at what is now the Whitney Museum of Art.
 Over the next two decades Delaney became a highly regarded figure in the Harlem Renaissance, his colorful paintings reflecting a New York of jazz musicians, street and interior scenes, and portraits, including those of friends and acquaintances such as Georgia O’Keefe, James Baldwin and Henry Miller.

 Arrangement